-Heather Turgeon and Julie Wright, both psychotherapists specialising in babies and children, are the authors behind the best-selling book The Happy Sleeper, which was featured in The New York Times.
-With evidence from science, the book talks parents through how to nurture & care for littles ones whilst being clear and concise in their approach to get babies to sleep naturally and self soothe.
-Heather & Julie also do sleep consultations, in person and over Skype, where they walk parents through how to get their baby to sleep without the need to completely detach emotionally.
+With evidence from science, The Happy Sleeper talks parents through how to nurture & care for little ones whilst being clear and concise in their approach to getting babies to sleep and naturally self-soothe.
+Heather & Julie also do sleep consultations, in person and over Skype, where they walk parents through how to help baby with sleeping without the need to completely detach emotionally.

 Julie, you’re a psychotherapist specialising in babies, children and their parents.
 Could you explain a little bit more about what this entails and what drove you to take this path?

-Julie: During my training I did an internship at a place here called Cedars-Sinai Early Childhood Centre and I was able to learn about the 0-3 year age that you don’t usually learn about when you’re studying clinical psychology.
-I have always loved children and had an interest in babies, so I had a unique opportunity to learn about how the brain develops, and how relationships and attachments matter during those years.
-I just immersed myself in that world.
-What I learned inspired my Mommy and Me programme here in Los Angeles that implements not only sleep but also the attuned and mindful parenting approach that we love so much.
-Heather and I are actually working on a new book about that.
+Julie: During my training, I did an internship at a place here called Cedars-Sinia Early Childhood Centre, where I was able to learn about the 0-3 years, which you usually don't learn about when studying clinical psychology.
+I've always loved children, and was happy to have a unique opportunity to learn about how the brain develops, and how relationships and attachments matter during those first years.
+What I learned inspired my Mommy and Me programme in Los Angeles that implements not only sleep, but also the attuned and mindful parenting approach.

 Heather you write the Science of Kids column for Babble and you also write for the National Sleep Foundation.
 Science is truly the key to everything, but how does it help with general parenting?
 And why did you decide to take this direction?